quartertone/functions/Readme.md

   - timediff - return time difference to the closest hour
     - TODO: make this more generalizable (granularity options)
   - mstotime - convert milliseconds to time (H:m:s)
+  - getwkday - get shortname of weekday in specified locale (or default)
 - oneshot.js
   - one-shot function
   - one version can be "reset"